chrsmj/pngnx23299/README.md

 ### Tag: phoneprov

-Automates phone provisioning of certain Aastra, Polycom and SNOM phones; using an NGINX front-end proxy to the backend Asterisk HTTP server and PJSIP phoneprov modules, utilized to serve up some Penguin PBX Solutions customized template files for the phones. *See the /etc/asterisk/pjsip.endpoint_custom_post.conf file for a sample for how to configure your phones to auto-provision.
+Automates phone provisioning of certain Aastra, Polycom and SNOM phones; using an NGINX frontend proxy to the backend Asterisk HTTP server and PJSIP phoneprov modules, utilized to serve up some Penguin PBX Solutions customized template files for the phones. *See the /etc/asterisk/pjsip.endpoint_custom_post.conf file for a sample for how to configure your phones to auto-provision.
 This sample is installed as part of the [basic installation](#basic-installation)*:

 `$ ansible-playbook -i TARGET, -t phoneprov playbook.yml`